 In the Upper Peninsula town of Sault Ste.
 Marie, Lake Superior State University is a public institution founded in 1946.
 The School of Criminal Justice, Fire Science, and Emergency Medical Services offers a BS in Criminal Justice, where students will complete one of several specialized statistics courses, as well as courses on criminal law, correctional casework, and criminology.

 Located in the Central Michigan town of East Lansing, Michigan State University was used as a prototype for 69 land grant institutions throughout the country following its founding in 1855.
 The School of Criminal Justice offers a BS in Criminal Justice with an optional specialization in security management.
 Program courses include policing, corrections and juvenile justice, as well as police administration, intelligence operations, and correctional systems.
 For graduates, the school offers an MS in Criminal Justice and an MS in Judicial Administration.
 Criminal justice graduate students take courses such as advanced management, managing police operations, and security management, as well as budget and workforce planning.

 In Marquette, Northern Michigan University began as a teacher's college in 1899.
 Today, the College of Professional Studies and the Department of Criminal Justice offers a Bachelor's in Criminal Justice, as well as associate's degree and diploma programs in criminal justice.
 Program coursework covers criminal procedure, professional development, and discretionary justice.
 Students may also choose to pursue a Bachelor's in Loss Prevention Management.

 Spring Arbor University

-A Christian university with history dating back to the late 1800's, Spring Arbor University is located in the suburb of Spring Arbor.
-A private, liberal arts college, the school offers a Bachelor's in Criminal Justice, with program coursework covering criminal justice policy, restorative justice and court procedure.
+A Christian university with a history dating back to the late 1800s, Spring Arbor University is located in the suburb of Spring Arbor.
+A private, liberal arts college, the school offers a Bachelor's in Criminal Justice, with program coursework covering criminal justice policy, restorative justice, and court procedure.